Skip to main content

 Integrations include Microsoft Power BI, Tableau, Salesforce, SAP SuccessFactors, Oracle, ADP, Greenhouse, Workday, and LinkedIn.
 Lightcast also offers a data API to help businesses integrate with other data sets that are important for strategic workforce planning.

-Best workforce planner for employee scheduling and payroll forecasting
+Best for scheduling and payroll forecasting

 Planday offers cloud-based workforce planning and management solutions designed to simplify staff scheduling, communication, and payroll integrations for businesses of all sizes.